At a Glance

 SCC automatically moves agents to cope with any spikes in inbound demand on any media channel, without reducing performance in any other workloads.

 But wouldn’t taking agents off an outbound voice campaign cause a spike in abandoned calls?

 No, because SCC’s dialing algorithm takes account of all campaign conditions including agent numbers.
 It automatically and instantaneously adjusts the dialing rate accordingly, so that outbound predictive dialing performance is not compromised.

-2. Balancing work load, across all media types
+2. Balancing work load, across all media channels

 The ASD automatically assigns contact sessions to agents with the most appropriate skillsets, or even previous interaction with the customer, and capacity within their personal workload to handle them.